MaxPenderuk/MoviesApp/README.md

 * `create.php` - creates a new movie
 * `read.php` - shows information about a certain movie
 * `delete.php` - deletes a certain movie from the database
-* `upload.php` - uploads into an app a txt file with movies information
+* `upload.php` - uploads into the app a txt file with movies information
-* `remove.php` - deletes a txt file with movies information from an app
+* `remove.php` - deletes a txt file with movies information from the app
 * `upload_to_db.php` - adds data from a certain .txt file with movies information into DB

 ### Installation